harika1795/HR-Analytics/README.md

 📊 HR Analytics Dashboard
-I built this HR Analytics Dashboard in Power BI to analyze key HR metrics like attrition, employee demographics, performance, and satisfaction.
-It’s designed to help HR teams make informed, data-driven decisions.
+This Power BI dashboard provides a comprehensive overview of key HR metrics such as attrition, employee demographics, performance ratings, and job satisfaction.
+It’s built to support HR teams with actionable insights for strategic decision-making around workforce planning, retention, and engagement.

-📌 Key Stats
+📌 At a Glance
-👥 Total Employees: 1470
+👥 Total Employees: 1,470

-✅ Active Employees: 1233
+✅ Active Employees: 1,233

+🔄 Attrition Count: 237

 📉 Attrition Rate: 16.1%

-🔄 Attrition Count: 237

 🎂 Average Age: 37

-🧩 What’s Included
+🧩 Dashboard Highlights
-📊 Attrition by Department
+📊 Attrition Analysis by Department

 💰 Average Monthly Income by Job Role

-🎓 Employee Distribution by Education Level & Field
+🎓 Education Breakdown by Level and Field

-👩‍🦱👨‍🦱 Age and Gender Distribution
+👨‍🦱👩‍🦱 Age and Gender Demographics

 ⭐ Job Satisfaction Ratings by Role

 🏆 Performance Ratings by Department

 🛠 Tools Used
-🧠 Power BI – for data modeling and visualizations
+🧠 Power BI – for building interactive reports and visualizations

-📈 (Assumed) Excel – as the source data
+📈 Excel (assumed source) – for data preparation and import

-🎯 Objective
+🎯 Purpose
-The goal was to create a dashboard that reveals actionable insights on employee behavior, attrition patterns, and workforce composition.
-It’s useful for HR teams to improve planning, engagement, and retention.
+The primary goal of this dashboard is to identify trends and patterns within the workforce.
+By visualizing attrition drivers, demographic distribution, and performance metrics, the dashboard equips HR professionals with the data they need to make proactive, informed decisions.

 🔍 Key Insights
-📉 High Attrition Rate (16.1%)
+📉 Notable Attrition Rate

-The attrition rate is notably high, especially in the Sales department, suggesting potential concerns with satisfaction or workload.
+With a 16.1% attrition rate, departments like Sales and HR show higher turnover, signaling potential areas for HR intervention.

-👨‍🔬 R&D Has the Most Active Employees
+👨‍🔬 R&D Is the Largest Department

-The R&D department leads in active workforce size, highlighting its strategic importance to the organization.
+The R&D department has the highest number of active employees, suggesting a strong organizational focus on research and development.

-🎓 Life Sciences is the Most Common Education Field
+🎓 Education Skews Toward Life Sciences

-41.93% of employees come from Life Sciences, pointing to an industry aligned with health, pharma, or biotech.
+Over 40% of employees come from a Life Sciences background, indicating the organization may be industry-aligned with pharma or biotech.

-📚 Bachelor's Degree is Most Common
+📚 Bachelor's Degree Is the Norm

-The majority of employees hold a Bachelor’s degree, indicating the organization primarily hires mid-level qualified professionals.
+Most employees hold a Bachelor’s degree, reflecting a workforce with mid-level academic qualifications.

-👵 Majority of Employees Aged 35–44

-The 35–44 age group is the most represented, suggesting a mature, experienced workforce with leadership potential.
+👵 Experienced Age Profile

+The majority of employees are between 35–44 years, indicating a seasoned and potentially stable workforce.

-👩‍🔬 Gender Balance Varies with Age
+👩 Gender Representation Shifts with Age

-Gender diversity is more balanced in younger age groups, but declines in older bands, potentially signaling areas for diversity improvement.
+Gender balance is stronger in younger age groups but declines with age, hinting at diversity gaps in older roles.

-💰 Managers Earn the Most

-Manager, Research Director, and Manufacturing Director roles top the income chart, aligning with responsibility and experience levels.
+💸 Managerial Roles Lead in Pay

+Top earners include Managers, Directors, and Research Heads, reflecting compensation aligned with responsibility.

-⭐ Job Satisfaction Varies by Role
+⭐ Satisfaction Varies Across Roles

-Positions like Sales Executive and Research Scientist show wide variations in satisfaction, hinting at inconsistent job experiences.
+Roles like Sales Executive and Research Scientist show polarizing satisfaction scores, suggesting inconsistencies in employee experience.

-🏆 Strong Performance in R&D
+🏅 Strong Performance in R&D

-The R&D team shows a concentration of high performance ratings, reinforcing its effectiveness and possibly better team dynamics.
+The R&D team has the highest share of strong performance ratings, reinforcing its effectiveness and role alignment.